Main Library Slideshow

 For more information about our teen space at Main Library, contact Manager Celeste Felix or call 419.259.5297.

 SAME Café is located inside Main Library.
-SAME stands for ‘So All May Eat’ and provides guests healthy food through contributions of time, money, or food donations.
+SAME stands for ‘So All May Eat’ and provides guests with healthy food through contributions of time, money, or food donations.

 Hours: